ryndovaira/treatment-chatbot/diabetes_chatbot_project_plan.md

 - **Monitoring**:
     - Logs: Integrate basic logging for errors and API usage.
     - Scalability checks: Simulate cloud deployments for load testing.

+#### Evaluation Metrics

+To assess chatbot performance, the following metrics will be used:

+- **Classification Metrics**:
+    - Accuracy and F1-score for outputs like drug recommendations and critical key phrases.
+- **Response Quality**:
+    - BLEU or ROUGE scores to measure alignment with gold-standard answers.
+- **Performance**:
+    - Response latency to ensure acceptable wait times.
+- **Feedback**:
+    - A basic like/dislike feedback system to identify areas for improvement.

 ---